-Being one of the world’s most popular treks, Tour du Mont Blanc has been increasingly igniting the imagination of seasoned mountain bikers.
+Being one of the world’s most popular treks, Tour du Mont Blanc has been increasingly igniting the imagination of mountain bikers.
 See what the hype is all about as you catch reflections of glaciated peaks while shredding trails along crystal-clear lakes and sample culinary specialties while visiting three different countries.
-Find out what you’re made of and climb toward +2,500 ft mountain passes, earning your way down—through flower-strewn meadows, until you feel the cobblestones beneath your tires.
+Find out what you’re made of and climb toward +2,500ft mountain passes, earning your way down—through flower-strewn meadows—until you feel the cobblestones beneath your tires.
 Soak the first rays of sunshine above wooded valleys with a cup of espresso and—once you’ve become weary from ups and downs through the Alps—sip some French wine to unimpeded views of Mont Blanc.
-Join your expert guide and circumnavigate the highest peak of Western Europe on two wheels!
+Join your expert guide around the highest peak of Western Europe on two wheels!

-• Combine exciting trails with gastronomical and cultural delights
+Combine exciting trails with gastronomical and cultural delights of 3 Alpine countries

 Starting in Verbier, Switzerland, you will spend an entire week crossing the famous Tour du Mont Blanc on your bike.This all-inclusive adventure offers arguably the best mountain biking in the Alps, among some of the world’s most magnificent landscapes, but it also gives you a glimpse into the mountain lifestyle in three countries—Switzerland, Italy, and France.
 Expert guidance will enhance your MTB skills and you’ll be able to recharge from epic riding in quality accommodations offering local food and great views!